Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

-In other words, if we actually draw all the (clipped) curves of $\Gamma$ on their respective triangles, all cycles will be eliminated.
-This completes the proof of Lemma~\ref{tricutok}. \end{proof}

 This finishes the proof of correctness of our procedure.
-We still need to fill three gaps: (i)~We need an upper bound on $|\Gamma^{(0)}|$, the number of (unclipped) curves that the procedure generates. (ii)~We need to bound the number of connected components of the clipped curves and the number of their intersection points. (iii)~We need to cut each triangle into pieces of constant description complexity (and control their number).
-We now proceed to describe each step in detail.
+We still need to fill two gaps: (i)~We need an upper bound on $|\Gamma|$, the number of clipped curves that the procedure generates. (ii)~We need to cut each triangle into pieces of constant description complexity and control their number.
+We now proceed to describe each of these steps in detail.